Chicken Coop Maintenance 101: The Complete Guide

 Think of this as your five-minute morning check-in.
 Before you even have your coffee, a quick tidy-up can make a huge difference.
 Scoop any manure from the perches and nesting boxes to keep things fresh and cut down on odors.
 While you’re there, collect those beautiful eggs to prevent them from getting cracked or dirty.
 It’s also the perfect time to make sure your flock has fresh food and clean water for the day.
 Just top off their feeders and waterers, and toss any old food scraps that could attract pests.

-The Weekly Scrub-Down
+The Weekly Reset

 Once a week, set aside a little extra time for a more thorough clean.
 This is when you’ll want to change out the bedding, removing soiled material and replacing it with a fresh, dry layer.
 Give the feeders and waterers a good scrub with soap and water to get rid of any grime or bacteria buildup.
 This is also your chance to play detective—do a quick inspection for any signs of pests like mites or rodents.
 Topping up the bedding in high-traffic spots can also help keep the coop cleaner throughout the week.

-Your Monthly Health Check
+The Monthly Deep Clean & Health Check

 About once a month, it’s time to give your coop a proper health check.
 This involves removing all the old bedding, dirt, and droppings from the floor, walls, and perches.
 Use a mild, non-toxic cleaning solution, like a simple mix of water and white vinegar, to scrub down the coop’s interior surfaces.
 While everything is cleared out, inspect the structure for any issues.
 Look for holes in the fencing, damage to the roof, or any signs of mold or mildew that need to be addressed.
 This ensures your coop remains a safe, sturdy home.